Introduction to Transformers: an NLP Perspective: The Basic Model

-An alternative approach to introducing layer normalization and residual connections into modeling is to execute the $\mathrm{LNorm}(\cdot)$ function right after the $F(\cdot)$ function, and to establish an identity mapping from the input to the output of the entire sub-layer.
+An alternative approach to incorporating layer normalization and residual connections into the modeling is to execute the $\mathrm{LNorm}(\cdot)$ function right before the $F(\cdot)$ function, and to establish an identity mapping from the input to the output of the entire sub-layer.
 This structure, known as the \textbf{pre-norm} structure, can be expressed in the form

 Both post-norm and pre-norm Transformer models are widely used in NLP systems.
-See Figure \ref{fig:post-norm-and-pre-norm} for a comparison of these two structures.
+See Figure~\ref{fig:post-norm-and-pre-norm} for a comparison of these two structures.
 In general, residual connections are considered an effective means to make the training of multi-layer neural networks easier.
-In this sense, pre-norm Transformer seems promising because it follows the convention that a residual connection is created to bypass the whole network and that the identity mapping from the input to the output leads to easier optimization of deep models.
-However, by considering the expressive power of a model, there may be modeling advantages in using post-norm Transformer because it does not so much rely on residual connections and enforces more sophisticated modeling for representation learning.
-In Section \ref{sec:transformer-deep-models}, we will see a discussion on this issue.
+In this sense, the pre-norm Transformer seems promising because it follows the convention that a residual connection is created to bypass the whole network and that the identity mapping from the input to the output leads to easier optimization of deep models.
+However, when considering the expressive power of a model, there may be modeling advantages to using the post-norm Transformer, because it does not rely as heavily on residual connections and enforces more sophisticated modeling for representation learning.
+In Section~\ref{sec:transformer-deep-models}, we will present a further discussion on this issue.